-The solution, I think, is to take a step back, detach from some of the more intense feelings, to listen to what people say and put aside some of my personal judgements or moral standpoints.
+The solution, I think, is to take a step back, detach from some of the more intense feelings, to listen to what people say and put aside some of my personal judgments or moral standpoints.
 I spent much time thinking about this while writing my dissertation.
 Instead of only dismissing the victim ideology or describing the rebels’ propaganda as ‘false’, I let the ethnography speak for itself.
-This helped me to theorize about identity, meaning-making and shared ideology, which in the end provided a deeper understanding of how this particular group legitimized its acts of violence, both within the camp and towards the outsiders whom it attacked.
+This helped me to theorize about identity, meaning-making and shared ideology, which in the end provided a deeper understanding of how this particular group legitimized its acts of violence, both within the camp and toward the outsiders whom it attacked.
 Allowing the ethnography to speak provided an understanding of the way in which suffering is embedded in their own justification of violence.
 It can reveal how ideologies of violence are transmitted from one generation to the next, as well as showing how central these ideologies are to the group’s very existence as a group.

 Above, I have outlined a few dilemmas in the field.
 Emotions cannot fully be detached from the fieldworker, nor should they.
 However, we can learn how to manage and control them.
 As mentioned in the introduction, a privilege that many anthropologists have is that we can escape the field and go home, even when the field is in our own home towns or countries.
-It is often when we are back home that we can sit down and reflect upon our data, re-read and re-analyze our field notes, and try to make sense of the messy reality we have observed and the experiences we had.
+It is often when we are back home that we can sit down and reflect upon our data, reread and reanalyze our field notes, and try to make sense of the messy reality we have observed and the experiences we had.
 We read our field notes over and over again, recall how we felt in specific situations, and reflect upon what people have said.
 These processes create that detachment which is necessary for ethnographic analysis.
 We don’t want to repress or neglect our feelings.
 But we should try to manage them.

 Example 2.
 Paranoia in Romania

-Paranoia is an unreasonable fear that one is being watched, threatened or persecuted.
-To call someone ‘paranoid’ is to imply that their judgement of reality is distorted or flawed, that they are irrational.
+[PROOFREADER!!!!!!!!> technically, Romanian words such as Ceausescu, Brasov and Iasi take a sedilla under the s , in Ceausescu the first s.
+I have not done this but I have noted this.
+You can decide how precise you want to be.
+In many English texts these words are written without the sedilla, u decide]]]]Paranoia is an unreasonable fear that one is being watched, threatened or persecuted.
+To call someone ‘paranoid’ is to imply that their judgment of reality is distorted or flawed, that they are irrational.
 If you feel like there is a ‘they’ and that they are ‘out there’ watching you, that you are under threat from an unseen enemy, well maybe there is something wrong with you.
 You are suffering from paranoid anxiety.